jgoldfar/jgoldfar.github.io/content/about/services.md

     - Maintenance, Operations, and Support
     - Disposition and Cut-over

-If you have an ambitious goal, from a small-scale initiative to a complex product iteration, I am excited to hear from you.
+If you have an ambitious goal, from a small-scale initiative to a complex product iteration, I want to hear from you.
-I want to partner with you to accomplish your objectives.
+I will partner with you to bring your vision to reality.
 Contact me directly at [jgoldfar@gmail.com](mailto:jgoldfar@gmail.com) or [321 895 4184](tel:+1-321-895-4184) today!